 - There are cafes, juice places, spas and other kinds of attractions;

 - You can find several offers for volcano tours and choose the best;

-- There is a train station, so you can continue your adventures by travelling to Yogyakarta or some other city of Java.
+- There is a train station, so you can continue your adventures by traveling to Yogyakarta or some other city of Java.

-I stayed in Kertanegara Guest House and have the best memories about it.
+I stayed in Kertanegara Guest House and have the best memories of it.
 If you ask in reception, the hotel staff can arrange a volcano tour too.

-So we booked a volcano tour in the reception for several hundred thousand rupiah and went to sleep.
+So we booked a volcano tour in the reception for several hundred thousand rupiahs and went to sleep.
 A very short sleep.
-Sunrise watching means, that you have to be at the watching place long before the sunrise, if you want to get the best viewing spot.
+Sunrise watching means, that you have to be at the watching place long before the sunrise if you want to get the best viewing spot.
 We departed from the guest house at 1 am, and the sunrise was at 5.17 am.

-This was also occasion to take out the warmest clothing possible, as the adventure was chilling:
+This was also the occasion to take out the warmest clothing possible, as the adventure was chilling:

 - Jeeps were driving with opened windows for ventilation;